shubham-rgupta/Choose_Your_Weapon/README.md

 # Choose_Your_Weapon
 # Hypercasual Game
-Aim the cannon and shoot player on the correct spawned weapon select powerful weapon than bots to kill them and destroy their castle
+1. Aim the cannon and shoot player on the correct spawned weapon
+2. Select powerful weapon than bots to kill them and destroy their castle